timholy/SnoopCompile.jl/docs/src/snoopi.md

 !!! note
     If you're testing this, you might get different results depending on the speed of your machine.
 Moreover, if FixedPointNumbers has already precompiled these method and type combinations---perhaps by incorporating a precompile file produced by SnoopCompile---then those methods will be absent.
-    If you want to try this example, `dev FixedPointNumbers` and disable any `_precompile_()` call you find.
+For packages whose precompile directives are executed only when `ccall(:jl_generating_output,
+    Cint, ()) == 1`, you can start Julia with `--compiled-modules=no`
+    to disable them.
+Alternatively, you can `dev` the package and comment them out.

 You can inspect these results and write your own precompile file, or use the automated tools provided by SnoopCompile.